 Our new adult teeth can also grow other things

-The root tip of and adult tooth continues to develop for a few years after the tooth crown is visible in the mouth.
-During this time, there are some amazing, pluripotent stem cells hovering around the tips of the roots, building blood vessels, nerves, dentine, cementum, ligament, whatever the tooth needs to complete it’s form and function.
+The root tip of an adult tooth continues to develop for a few years after the tooth crown is visible in the mouth.
+During this time, there are some amazing, pluripotent stem cells hovering around the tips of the roots, building blood vessels, nerves, dentine, cementum, ligament, and whatever the tooth needs to complete its form and function.
 Sometimes, these young teeth can be accidentally avulsed (knocked out).
 When that happens, they are usually put straight back into the socket.
-Previously, after such a traumatic event, the tooth would inevitably lose its blood supply and innervation and “die”, but very often it’s root would also be replaced by bone, leading to loss of tooth.
+Previously, after such a traumatic event, the tooth would inevitably lose its blood supply and innervation and “die”, but very often its root would also be replaced by bone, leading to the loss of a tooth.
 Nowadays, dentists can ‘agitate’ the stem cells around the tooth and provoke them to keep producing the missing parts of the tooth after the tooth has been placed back into its socket.
 If the young tooth is not needed in the mouth, e.g if a wisdom tooth is removed, the stem cells around the root tip can be harvested for use all around the body.

 And if that’s not cool enough: